 Theatre performances use film and new media.
 Television seeks to interact with its viewers through social media.
 Films consist of computer-generated imagery.
 These trends signal the need to study the interconnections between the different media.
 This approach is precisely the focus of the Bachelor’s programme in Media and Culture.

-The Media and Culture programme studies different types of media in a broad context and about one another.
-You learn about the history, theory and larger social context in which different media function.
-We put great emphasis on developing academic skills in order to analyse a film, television programme, game, dance or theatre performance.
+The Media and Culture programme studies different types of media in a broad context and in relation to one another.
+You learn about the history, theory and the larger social context in which different media function.
+We put great emphasis on developing academic skills in order to analyze a film, television programme, game, dance or theatre performance.